jimhigson/oboe.js/writing/main/3_Background.md

 ancestorship to denote the same relationship between concepts regardless of the number of intermediate generations.
 In the example above, `town` transitioned from child to grandchild of `person` without disturbing the implicit 'lives in' relationship.
-The JSONPath `..` provides matching through zero or more generations, unperturbed if extra levels are added.
+In JSONPath the `..` operator provides matching through zero or more generations, unperturbed when extra levels are added.
-Of course, this trend will not hold for every possible way of building message semantics because it is possible that an intermediate node on the path from ancestor to descendant will change the nature of the denoted relationship.
+Of course, this trend will not hold for every conceivable way of building message semantics because it is possible that an intermediate node on the path from ancestor to descendant will change the nature of the expressed relationship.
 A slightly contrived example might be if we expanded our model to contain fuzzy knowledge:

 ~~~~ {.xml}